Adit-Mugdha-das/22-Bit-CPU-Design-Logisim/README.md

 🛠️ Overview
 This project demonstrates the design and implementation of a 22-bit CPU using Logisim, a graphical logic circuit simulator.
 The CPU features modular components, including an Arithmetic Logic Unit (ALU), a Control Unit, and memory modules (ROM and RAM).
 It supports:

-✅ Arithmetic calculations.
+✅ Arithmetic calculations
-✅ Bitwise logic operations.
+✅ Bitwise logic operations
-✅ Memory management.
+✅ Memory management
 🚀 Key Features
 🔢 1.
 Arithmetic Logic Unit (ALU)
 Performs: